 Hence, the key figure of the operating cash flow alone cannot always provide reliable information.
-To gain a proper picture of a company’s success and liquidity, a variety of data must be analysed.
+To gain a proper picture of a company’s success and liquidity, a variety of financial KPIs should be analysed.
 Those who comply with this and can present reliable data have benefits with investors and lenders.

 The significance of operating cash flow

 The operating cash flow allows conclusions on the success of a company in its core business.
 The key figure can be used, for example, to answer the following questions: